Claire Armitstead: Place of work

+Publication

-Armitstead's essays have been published in New Performance (Macmillan, 1994) and Women: A Cultural Review (Oxford University Press, 1996), and she edited Tales of Two Londons: Stories From a Fractured City (O/R Books, 2018), an anthology that "sets out to mirror London's diversity by ensuring that more than a third of the voices are of those not born in the UK."
+Armitstead's essays have been published in New Performance (Macmillan, 1994) and Women: A Cultural Review (Oxford University Press, 1996).
+She was editor of The Bedside Guardian 2016, which Ian Sansom described as "a work I confidently predict will stand the test of time."
+Armitstead also edited Tales of Two Londons: Stories From a Fractured City (O/R Books, 2018), an anthology that (as explained in the Introduction) "sets out to mirror London's diversity by ensuring that more than a third of the voices are of those not born in the UK", and about which The London Magazine reviewer wrote: "I cannot imagine anyone who has ever lived or worked in the capital not finding a point of connection or a memory resurfaced."

+Achievements

 Armitstead has been a judge for literary competitions as varied as the 2015 Royal Society Winton Prize for Science Books, the OCM Bocas Prize for Caribbean Literature, the DSC Prize for South Asian Literature, the 2020 PEN Pinter Prize and the 2020 Scotiabank Giller Prize.
 She has been a trustee of English PEN since 2013.

+Further accomplishments

 Armitstead presents The Guardian's weekly books podcast.
 The podcast includes interviews with authors.
 The show is cohosted by Richard Lea and Sian Cain.
 The show discusses poetry, books, and other works of literature.

+In 2022, Armitstead was elected as a Fellow of The Royal Society of Literature.